 I hope you will take some time to learn more about our unique programs and visit the regional campus offering your degree program of interest.
 Classes are small and available to meet your needs – whether you are a full-time student or a part-time student with work and family responsibilities.
 You will find classes offered days, evening, in-person, online, and as hybrid/classroom blends.

-Everyone at the Regional College – and at all of the Regional Campuses – looks forward to assisting you in your pursuit of a Kent State University degree.
+Everyone at the College of Applied & Technical Studies – and at all of the Regional Campuses – looks forward to assisting you in your pursuit of a Kent State University degree.

 Nathan Ritchey, Ph.D.